 Grand Meadow - Racine is a very small town located in the state of Minnesota.
-With a population of 3,422 people and just one neighborhood, Grand Meadow - Racine is the 218th largest community in Minnesota.
-Grand Meadow - Racine has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 3,411 people and just one neighborhood, Grand Meadow - Racine is the 218th largest community in Minnesota.
+Much of the housing stock in Grand Meadow - Racine was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grand Meadow - Racine is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Grand Meadow - Racine isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Grand Meadow - Racine are a mix of both white- and blue-collar jobs.
 Overall, Grand Meadow - Racine is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Grand Meadow - Racine who work in office and administrative support (13.84%), healthcare (10.98%), and management occupations (10.65%).

-The education level of Grand Meadow - Racine citizens is a little higher than the average for US cities and towns: 24.14% of adults in Grand Meadow - Racine have at least a bachelor's degree.
+The citizens of Grand Meadow - Racine are slightly better educated than the national average of 21.84% for all cities and towns, with 24.14% of adults in Grand Meadow - Racine having a bachelor's degree or advanced degree.

 The per capita income in Grand Meadow - Racine in 2022 was $39,980, which is upper middle income relative to Minnesota and the nation.
 This equates to an annual income of $159,920 for a family of four.
 However, Grand Meadow - Racine contains both very wealthy and poor people as well.